James Wolfensohn: Civic and charitable activities

-In 2006, Wolfensohn founded the Wolfensohn Center for Development at the Brookings Institution, a Washington, D.C.-based think tank.
-The center examined how to implement, scale up, and sustain development interventions to solve key development challenges at a national, regional, and global level and strove to bridge the gap between development theorists and practitioners.
+In 2006, Wolfensohn founded the Wolfensohn Center for Development at the Brookings Institution, a Washington, D.C.–based think tank.
+The centre examined how to implement, scale up, and sustain development interventions to solve key development challenges at a national, regional, and global level and strove to bridge the gap between development theorists and practitioners.
 Its projects focused on youth exclusion in the Middle East, large-scale anti-poverty programs, reforms of global economic governance, and regional cooperation, particularly in Central Asia.
 The Center concluded work after five years.

 Wolfensohn was a trustee of the Rockefeller Foundation, and also served as an honorary trustee of the Brookings Institution.
 He was a trustee and past chairman of the board of trustees of the Institute for Advanced Study in Princeton, New Jersey.
-He was chairman emeritus of the John F. Kennedy Center for the Performing Arts in Washington, D.C. and also of the Carnegie Hall in New York City.
+He was chairman emeritus of the John F. Kennedy Center for the Performing Arts in Washington, D.C., and also of the Carnegie Hall in New York City.
 He was a member of the non-profit think tank the Council on Foreign Relations.
 In July 2008, Wolfensohn was selected as one of the inaugural fellows of the Australian Institute of International Affairs.
 He served on the board of various charitable foundations, including the Wolfensohn Family Foundation.

 Between 1985 and 2015 Wolfensohn attended 27 conferences of the Bilderberg Group, which rendered him one of the most frequent participants of the organization during this time period.
 He also attended meetings of the Aspen Institute and the World Economic Forum.
 He was a one time a member of the Steering Committee of the Bilderberg Group.
 In 2004, Wolfensohn was the commencement speaker at Brandeis University.
 Wolfensohn sat on the board of Endeavor (non-profit).
 He was a member of the Honorary Board of the International Paralympic Committee.